 Collagen is also critical for hair and nail health, with it thickening hair follicles, inhibiting gray hairs and reducing nail breakage.

-These benefits are contrary to many anabolic steroids which reduce collagen production and accelerate ageing.
+These benefits are contrary to many anabolic steroids which reduce collagen production and accelerate aging.

-HGH also increases cognitive ability, due to growth hormone receptors being expressed in brain regions including: cerebral cortex, choroid plexus and hippocampus (2).
+HGH also increases cognitive ability, due to growth hormone receptors being expressed in brain regions including the cerebral cortex, choroid plexus and hippocampus (2).

-Note: Although HGH does provide anti-ageing effects, it is likely to shorten a person’s lifespan due to greater IGF-1 output (3).
+Note: Although HGH does provide anti-aging effects, it is likely to shorten a person’s lifespan due to greater IGF-1 output (3).